Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures retreated early Friday - but were off morning lows - after a vote for a planned U.S. tax overhaul was delayed while Senate Republicans scrambled to modify the plan in a bid to win enough support.
-On Bay Street, futures were little changed even as oil prices rose on OPEC's decision to extend production cuts through 2018.
+On Bay Street, futures edged higher on strong economic reports and rising oil prices in the wake of OPEC's decision to extend production cuts through 2018.

 "The U.S. Senate postponed the vote on Republican's tax reform, as three GOP senators asked for modification, worried that the tax overhaul would cost the federal government as much as $1.4-billion," LCG senior market analyst Ipek Ozkardeskaya said in a note.
 "The U.S. equity futures retreated on delayed vote, after the stocks traded at fresh historical high levels on Thursday."